 Desierto de Salvador Dalí

-We arrived at Desierto de Salvador Dalí (Salvador Dalí Desert) a few minutes before Noon, after a little under an hour’s drive from Laguna Verde.
+We arrived at Desierto de Salvador Dalí (Salvador Dalí Desert) a few minutes before noon, after a little under an hour's drive from Laguna Verde.

 Termas de Polques Hot Springs

-For those who prefer not to risk a flash of indecency, there’s a shop across the road which charges three Bolivianos ($0.45) to use the restroom.
+For those who prefer not to risk a flash of indecency, there's a shop across the road that charges three Bolivianos ($0.45) to use the restroom.
 You can also buy snacks like Pringles and bottled water.

-We had the hot springs to ourselves for the first 10 to 15 minutes, before additional SUV’s arrived and unloaded.
+We had the hot springs to ourselves for the first 10 to 15 minutes before additional SUVs arrived and unloaded.